sim-patil/Capstone_project_2/README.md

-# Predict Customer review rating
+# Predict customer review rating
 ## Problem Statement:

 My main hypothesis of this project is that "the product and how the order was fulfilled influences customer review rating."